FasterSpeeding/Tanjun/docs/usage.md

 ## Declaring commands

-Commands need to be contained within a component to be loaded into a client and may be added to a component either directly using [Component.add_command][tanjun.components.Component.add_command]/ [Component.with_command][tanjun.components.Component.with_command]
+Commands need to be in a component for them to be loaded into a client and may be added to a component either directly using [Component.add_command][tanjun.components.Component.add_command]/ [Component.with_command][tanjun.components.Component.with_command]